IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 This includes specifications that might be classified.
 The minimal requirement is for a contact person for that link type.

+# Security Considerations

+This document describes the IANA registration rules for the LINKTYPE encapsulations.
+PCAP, and PCAPNG packet file formats use this value to determine what kind of headers preceed network packet captures.
+Many of these formats can contain IPv4 and IPv6 packets.
+A system reading PCAP or PCAPNG format captures can be subject to arbitrary inputs that may be controlled by malicious entities, so utmost caution is required.

+Many LINKTYPE formats include a "snapshot" length, which may be smaller than the actual packet.
+It is therefore very likely that trailing parts of a packet capture may be omitted, yet internal length fields in the packets will claim the packet is bigger than the capture.
+This leads to trivial buffer overreads, and systems interpreting the packets need to carefully scrutinize all attempts to read data from a capture.

 #  Contributors